Futile medical care: Assessment of futility in a clinical context

 Clinical scenarios vary in degrees and manners of futility.
 While scenarios like providing ICU care to the brain-dead patient or the anencephalic patient when organ harvesting is not possible or practical are easily identifiable as futile, many other situations are less clear.

 A study in the United Kingdom with more than 180,000 patients aimed to define a timeframe for quantitative futility in emergency laparotomy and investigate predictors of futility using the United Kingdom National Emergency Laparotomy Audit (NELA) database.
 A two-stage methodology was used; stage one defined a timeframe for futility using an online survey and steering group discussion; stage two applied this definition to patients enrolled in NELA December 2013–December 2020 for analysis.
 Futility was defined as all-cause mortality within 3 days of emergency laparotomy.
 Results showed that quantitative futility occurred in 4% of patients (7442/180,987) and median age was 74 years.
 Significant predictors of futility included age, arterial lactate and cardiorespiratory co-morbidity.
 Frailty was associated with a 38% increased risk of early mortality and surgery for intestinal ischaemia was associated with a two times greater chance of futile surgery.
 These findings suggest that quantitative futility after emergency laparotomy is associated with quantifiable risk factors available to decision-makers preoperatively and should be incorporated into shared decision-making discussions with extremely high-risk patients.

-Over the last four decades, the clinical community has improved the quality of prognostic efforts.
-As a result, simple but imprecise rules of thumb like "percent mortality = age + percent burn" to judge the futility of burn cases involving elderly patients, have now given way to sophisticated algorithms based on multiple linear regression and other advanced statistical techniques.
-These are complex clinical algorithms that have been scientifically validated and have considerable clinical predictive value, particularly in the case of patients with severe burns.
-Such algorithms may provide high-quality prognostic information to aid patients and families in making difficult decisions, and have the potential to be used to guide resource allocation.

-These prognostic algorithms estimate the probability of the patient surviving.
-In a study of patients so severely burned that survival was clinically unprecedented, during the initial lucid period (before sepsis and other complications set in) patients were told that survival was extremely unlikely (i.e., that death was essentially inevitable) and were asked to choose between palliative care and aggressive clinical measures.
-Most chose aggressive clinical measures, which may suggest that the will to live in patients can be very strong even situations deemed hopeless by the clinician.

 Another practical clinical example that often occurs in large hospitals is the decision about whether or not to continue resuscitation when the resuscitation efforts following an in-hospital cardiac arrest have been prolonged.
 A 1999 study in the Journal of the American Medical Association has validated an algorithm developed for these purposes.